acgetchell/mundus-atrox/src/game/starting.md

 ## Hero Dice

-At 5th level, characters gain **Hero Dice** equal to half their level. **Hero Dice** once used are gone, but the character gains a new set upon achieving a new level.
+Characters have **Hero Dice** equal to their level.

+**Hero Dice** once used are gone, but the character gains a new set upon reaching a new level.

-**Hero Dice** may be added to an attack roll, ability check, or saving throw after the roll is made, but before the results are applied.
+**Hero Dice** may be added to an attack roll, ability check, or saving throw by the character after the roll is made, but before the results are applied.

 Additionally, **Hero Dice** may be used to turn a failed Death Saving Throw into a success.